AlienKevin/study_spaces/README.md

    conversion to work on fluttericon.com.
 2. Reference this guide for more details: https://medium.com/codechai/how-to-use-custom-icons-in-flutter-834a079d977

+## Generate App Name
+Run `./generate_app_name.sh` to generate new app names for Android, iOS, and Web.

 ## Generate App and Web Icons Locally

 1. Install PNG compression tool pngquant